Understanding White Privilege as ProcessThe West is not in the West. It is a project, not a place.Click To Tweet

 Meanwhile, Razib Khan at Gene Expression put up “White supremacy and white privilege; same coin.”
-It was a very long post, and I am sympathetic to this extended historical treatment.
-Unlike many of the people who would get outraged at Scalzi, Khan knows more about history and more about the idea of white privilege.
-However, Khan’s main point is “to bury white privilege, not deconstruct it.”
-His main evidence is how other groups have broken into the club, so to speak.
-Khan brings up some disproven but always useful examples: “The Jewish example, and the example of Asian Americans, and the assimilation of many Latinos into the same catchall as white European ethnics a century ago, suggest the possibility that the whole paradigm of white racial privilege/supremacy is an illusion, or at least is ephemeral.”
+It was a very long post, and I was sympathetic to this extended historical treatment.
+Unlike many of the people who would get outraged at Scalzi, Khan knew more about history and more about the idea of white privilege.
+However, Khan’s main point was “to bury white privilege, not deconstruct it.”
+His main evidence was how other groups have broken into the club, so to speak.
+Khan brought up some disproven but always-cited examples: “The Jewish example, and the example of Asian Americans, and the assimilation of many Latinos into the same catchall as white European ethnics a century ago, suggest the possibility that the whole paradigm of white racial privilege/supremacy is an illusion, or at least is ephemeral.”

-What Khan has done here is to turn whiteness and white privilege into a thing, a monolithic reification.
+What Khan did was to turn whiteness and white privilege into a thing, a monolithic reification.
 Many people reify, whether as an attempt to project, solidify, and claim power, or as an attempt to critique, resist, and criticize.
 As a reification, whiteness and white privilege is of course easily buried.
 But if we see whiteness as an ongoing project or process, then different individuals and groups may enter into that imagination and projection of power.
 The outcome is contingent and historical, not given in advance.
 But while in a strict sense it is an illusion, it’s more like how in a strict sense money is an illusion or ephemeral.
 That doesn’t mean it isn’t real.

 Khan wrote in a previous post that Reification is alright by me!
-It’s a point Trouillot might not have always disagreed with.
+It was a point Trouillot might not have always disagreed with.
 Trouillot discussed “convenient reifications.”
 There may be a need to reify subsidiary ideas in order to concentrate on the concept being investigated.
 However, Trouillot would emphasize that often the main role of social science is to take a particular reification and reveal it as process.

 Returning to Trouillot on The West